 1.1 Scope.
-This specification covers the requirements for technical manuals containing aircraft structural repair instructions, excluding battle damage repair.
-This specification provides for electronic delivery of data through the use of the Document Type Definitions (DTD) listed in Appendix A.
+This specification covers the requirements for the preparation of technical manuals containing aircraft structural repair instructions, excluding battle damage repair.
+This specification provides for electronic delivery of data through the use of the tagged language tools as specified in Appendix A.